-Due to limited national resources, testing may not be available for asymptomatic patients.
-We are all striving for a time when testing is readily available.
-Until then, if you believe you have been exposed to COVID-19, please review the guidelines provided by the VDH.
+If you believe you have been exposed to COVID-19, please review the guidelines provided by the Centers for Disease Control and Prevention (CDC).
 Additionally, stay vigilant and continue to practice social distancing, avoid gatherings, wear masks, wash your hands, and avoid others if there is a possibility you have been exposed.

 COVID-19 testing is available for individuals who display symptoms at our Sentara physician offices and Sentara Emergency Rooms.
 The Sentara physician offices and Sentara Emergency Rooms are only testing for COVID-19 following a medical professional's evaluation of your symptoms.
 If you do not have a primary care provider or cannot reach your care team click here to view our virtual care options.

-Call 911 or go to the nearest Emergency Department if you are having any kind of medical emergency.
+Call 911 or go to the nearest Emergency Department if you are having a medical emergency.
 Notify the 911 operator if you have or think you might have COVID-19.
 If possible, put on a mask or cloth face covering before medical help arrives.

 In accordance with CDC guidance for individuals who are fully vaccinated, Sentara Healthcare has updated our policy for pre-surgery and pre-procedure COVID-19 testing.